gtedavid/cmd-tips-linux/README.md

 ## Basic commands

 `ls <name_of_folder/file - this is optional>` : displays files and folder in current folder or for the one in argument.
       Options : `-a` displays hidden files; `-l` displays the permission for each file/folder

 `cat <name_of_folder/file>` : displays content of file

 `pwd` : gives the folder in which you are located in

 ## Docker commands

 - `docker ps`

+- `docker image ls`

 ## Kubernetes commands

 ## WSL commands